Linda0840/recipe-EDA/README.md

 # Part III: Assessment of Missingness

 In real-life data, missingness is something that we will always encounter.
 We would like to investigate if there is a relationship between `rating` and `time`, in minutes.
-We hypothesize that the missingness of `rating` is **dependent** on `time`, in minutes.
-Which means that we believe the missingness is __NMAR__.
-For example, a potential reason why missingness in ratings could be attributed to `time`, is that the longer the recipe requires, the less likely people are going to attempt cooking them, and therefore the appearace of `NaN`s in `rating`.
+Through cleaning and examining data, we obsereved a few columns with missing values, such as `rating`, `review`, `description`.
+One potential column where missingness of type NMAR could occur is in the `rating` column.

+**NMAR** occurs whenn the missingness is dependent on the values themselves.
+Online environment is usually polarizing and people tend to express extreme opinions on things that they see.
+In terms of ratings, online users might be more inclined to leave a review when they either feel like the recipe is exceptionally good (perhaps giving it as 5/5), but there will also be folks who would leave a (1/5) if the recipe does not suit their taste.
+Therefore, the extremeness of the rating could be correlated with missingness, with missning data amongst ratings with a more moderate score (e.g. 3).

 _(Note: more information about types of missingness can be found [here](https://www.ncbi.nlm.nih.gov/books/NBK493614/))_